eskayML/epl-table-prediction/README.md

 # epl-table-prediction
-This project uses data from the past seasons to predict how the premier league table will be a the end of the season
+This project uses data from the past seasons to predict how the premier league table will appear like at the end of the season